-AH.1 A Cultural and Archaeological Management Plan ("CAMP") shall be prepared for the Project or relevant Project stage in consultation with tangata whenua (as listed in the report referenced in Condition DC.1(a)) and Auckland Council.
+- AH.0 A Cultural and Archaeological Management Plan ("CAMP") shall be prepared for the Project or relevant Project stage in consultation with tangata whenua (as listed in the report referenced in Condition DC.1(a)) and Auckland Council.
 The purpose of the CAMP is to identify areas of potential cultural and archaeological significance and to establish methods, such as further archaeological investigation prior to works or monitoring by tangata whenua during works, at sites having potential archaeological and cultural significance.
-The CAMP shall also include the Accidental Discovery Protocol required by Condition AH.2.
+The CAMP shall also include the Accidental Discovery Protocol required by Condition AH.1. - AH.1 Detailed protocols for the management of archaeological and waahi tapu discoveries shall be developed by the Requiring Authority in consultation with tangata whenua and the New Zealand Historic Places Trust prior to construction.
+These detailed protocols shall confirm the names and contact details for both tangata whenua, and the New Zealand Historic Places Trust and Auckland Council to be contacted in accordance with Condition AH.2 below. - AH.2 Subject to Condition AH.3 below, if If any archaeological sites, including human remains are exposed during site works then the following procedures shall apply: - (a) Immediately after it becomes apparent that an archaeological or traditional site has been exposed, all site works in the immediate vicinity shall cease. - (b) The Requiring Authority shall immediately secure the area so that any artefacts or remains are untouched. - (c) The Requiring Authority shall notify tangata whenua, the New Zealand Historic Places Trust and the Council (and in the case of human remains, the New Zealand Police) as soon as practicable, and advise those parties that an archaeological site has been exposed so that appropriate action can be taken.
+Works shall not recommence in the immediate vicinity of the archaeological site until approval is obtained from the New Zealand Historic Places Trust.

-- AH.2 Detailed protocols for the management of archaeological and waahi tapu discoveries shall be developed by the Requiring Authority in consultation with tangata whenua and the New Zealand Historic Places Trust prior to construction.
-These detailed protocols shall confirm the names and contact details for tangata whenua, the New Zealand Historic Places Trust and Auckland Council to be contacted in accordance with Condition AH.3 below. - AH.3 If any archaeological sites, including human remains are exposed during site works then the following procedures shall apply: - (a) Immediately after it becomes apparent that an archaeological or traditional site has been exposed, all site works in the immediate vicinity shall cease. - (b) The Requiring Authority shall immediately secure the area so that any artefacts or remains are untouched. - (c) The Requiring Authority shall notify tangata whenua, the New Zealand Historic Places Trust and the Council (and in the case of human remains, the New Zealand Police) as soon as practicable, and advise those parties that an archaeological site has been exposed so that appropriate action can be taken.
-Works shall not recommence in the immediate vicinity of the archaeological site until approval is obtained from the New Zealand Historic Places Trust. - AH.4 The Requiring Authority shall, at least one month prior to demolition, destruction, or removal of the existing pump station at Miranda Reserve (PS 25), contact the Council to advise of the impending demolition, destruction, or removal.
+- AH.3 Condition AH.2 above shall not apply where the Requiring Authority holds all relevant approvals under the Historic Places Act 1993, apart from the requirement to contact the New Zealand Police in the case of discovery of human remains. - AH.5 The Requiring Authority shall, at least one month prior to demolition, destruction, or removal of the existing pump station at Miranda Reserve (PS 25), contact the Council to advise of the impending demolition, destruction, or removal.
 The Requiring Authority shall provide access to the Council to enable photographic records to be taken of any heritage features using photogrammetry techniques, if the Council wishes to do so.